Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/firstwall_shaping.rst

 Procedure
 ---------
-- Load equilibrium file
+* Load equilibrium file
-- Extract key attributes:
+* Extract key attributes

-  - Last Closed Flux Surface (LCFS)
+  * Last Closed Flux Surface (LCFS)
-  - O-point coordinates
+  * O-point coordinates
-  - X-point(s) coordinates
+  * X-point(s) coordinates
-  - Separatrix
+  * Separatrix

+* Make preliminary first wall profile

-The preliminary first wall profile is drawn following some objects referred in the script as "guidelines".
-This guidelines are the flux lines chosen by the designer, according to the input :math:`Delta_{fw}` .
+The preliminary first wall profile is drawn following some objects referred as "guidelines".
+This guidelines are the flux lines chosen by the designer, according to the input :math:`\Delta_{fw}` .
 Either the same offset or two different offset values can be used at the inboard and outboard.
-- SN: Offset the LCFS by :math:`Delta_{fw}` .
+For the single null, the guideline is obtained offsetting the LCFS by :math:`\Delta_{fw}`.
-- DN: Get the flux lines passing through the points lying on the mid-plane (IMP and OMP), and offsetted by :math:`Delta_{fw}` from the LCFS.
+For the double null, two guide lines are selected.
+They are the flux lines passing through the points lying on the mid-plane (IMP and OMP), and offsetted by :math:`\Delta_{fw}` from the LCFS.
-- Cut the obtained flux line(s) below the X-point and/or above the upper X-point
+The obtained flux line(s) is cut below the X-point and/or above the upper X-point.

 .. figure:: ../images/nova/preliminary_fw_profile.png
    :name: fig:preliminary_fw_profile